 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

 When it comes to applying for a mortgage, your credit score is one of the most influential factors in determining your approval, interest rate and loan terms.
 Typically, the higher your credit score, the lower your interest rate will be, which could save you thousands over the life of your mortgage.
 If you’re ready for mortgage applications but don’t have the best credit score, you may have been advised to consider a rapid rescore, which is a process used by mortgage lenders and brokers to help clients quickly update their scores to reflect their current status.

-When to use a rapid rescore
+How a rapid rescore works

 How much does a rapid rescore cost?

-How long does it take to get a rapid rescore?
+How long does a rapid rescore take?

 Usually, it takes between 30 and 60 days for a payment to reflect on your credit report.
 Additionally, successful credit disputes can take even longer—often taking up to three months to show up.
 In comparison, a rapid rescore will update your credit within three to five business days of receiving the supporting documentation.